katrinag2004/dsproject2/README.md

 # DS2002 Chatbot Project
+_by Cody Liddle, Katrina Garcia, and Tamer El Aridi_

 A Flask-based chatbot assistant for Discovering New Music Ask the bot for an artist's most popular songs, and it will return their top 10 songs on Spotify.